qxxxb/ctf/2020/hitcon_ctf/baby_shock/README.md

 ; : ( ) = + # % ~
 ```

-Also, interestingly enough, commands with more than `.` would fail.
+Also, interestingly enough, commands with more than one `.` would fail.

 From this we can see that:
 - We can't easily inspect parent directions because `/` and `..` are blacklisted